shelllbw/jsstl-examples/README.md

 # jSSTL Case Studies
 This repository contains some of examples of use of [jSSTL](https://github.com/Quanticol/jsstl/).
 A detailed description of the case studies is available [here](https://arxiv.org/abs/1706.09334).
-To run the examples you have first to install jSST (see the instructions available [here](https://github.com/Quanticol/jsstl/blob/master/README.md).
+To run the examples you have first to install jSSTL API (see the instructions available [here](https://github.com/Quanticol/jsstl/blob/master/README.md).

 After that you can download the jsst-example folder either by cloning the repository: